 - Wherever you can, make it personal.
 Personalization and customization can make technology more user-friendly.

-- Communication with employees about the need for the tools that you’re implementing, as well as a mechanism for them to provide feedback on their experience with the roll out of the technology.
+- Communication with employees about the need for the tools that you’re implementing, as well as a mechanism for them to provide feedback on their experience with the rollout of the technology (check out the software rollout plan).

-- A standardized use of new systems across the workplace: if people aren’t using the same tools, it makes teamwork difficult.
+- Standardized use of new systems across the workplace: if people aren’t using the same tools, it makes teamwork difficult.

 Common issues that affect the digital employee experience